 The Distribution will be structured as a distribution in kind to holders of Altice N.V.'s common shares A and common shares B. The number of shares of Altice USA common stock to be distributed to each Altice N.V. shareholder as of the Record Date will be based on such shareholder's ownership of Altice N.V. common shares.
 Pursuant to the terms of the Distribution, each Altice N.V. shareholder will be given the right to elect the percentage of shares of Class A common stock and shares of Class B common stock such shareholder receives in the Distribution.
-The number of shares of Class B common stock distributed will be subject to a cap of 247.7 million shares, representing 50% of the total shares of Altice USA (the "Class B Cap").
+The number of shares of Class B common stock distributed will be subject to a cap of 247.7 million shares, representing 50% of the total shares of Altice USA common stock being distributed and approximately one-third of the total issued share capital of Altice USA (the "Class B Cap").
 If the Class B Cap is exceeded, the shares of Class B common stock delivered to Altice N.V. shareholders of record who elect to receive them will be subject to proration, and such shareholders will receive shares of Class A common stock in lieu of the portion of shares of Class B common stock that is cut back.